fballiano/awesome-openmage/README.md

 - Use OpenMage v20 to have the more cutting edge version of OpenMage

 ## Install OpenMage

-- Method 1: unzip the release archive in the document root of your web server
+1. Configure your web server (virtual host or subfolder of a domain)
+2. Create the folder where you want to install OpenMage, enter it and execute
-- Method 2: `composer require "openmage/magento-lts":"^20"` (it will automatically download the latest v20 release), it will ask for the OpenMage root directory, my suggestion is to use `.` (the current directory)
+`composer require "openmage/magento-lts":"^20"`
+it will automatically download the latest v20 release then ask for the OpenMage root directory, my suggestion is to use `.` (the current directory)
+3. open your web browser and navigate to the URL you configured in point 1, the web installer will take care of the rest

 ## Documentation
 - [Mirror of the legacy Magento 1 devdocs](https://devdocs-openmage.org/guides/m1x)